BhoomikaSahu/Object-Oriented-Programming-with-CPP/README.md

 So, above statement proves, OOPs is provides code reusability which reduce the duplication of code because once you have duplicate code, you have make changes everywhere which leads to performance.
 Code can be changed anytime or requirement of application changed anytime so when you want to make changes in your application, OOPs makes it easier.

-#### Features of OOPs.
+### Features of OOPs.

 There are three main features of OOPS.

-1. Abstraction: Learn abstraction here(PHP 5 Abstract classes and Methods)
+1. ***Abstraction***: Learn abstraction here(PHP 5 Abstract classes and Methods)

-2. Polymorphism : is a feature that allows one interface to be used for a general class of actions.
+2. ***Polymorphism***: is a feature that allows one interface to be used for a general class of actions.
 It’s an operation may exhibit different behavior in different instances.

-3. Inheritance : The process by which one class acquires the properties and functionalities of another class.
+3. ***Inheritance*** : The process by which one class acquires the properties and functionalities of another class.
 Inheritance provides the idea of reusability of code and each sub class defines only those features that are unique to it.

 ### Advantages of OOP